 If you want your walkthrough to be effective, the first point is to decide what effect you want it to have.
 That may seem obvious — you want the people to understand the dance so that they can get through it when the music starts, and you don't want to take forever doing it.
 But there's actually a lot more to it.
 This is the time when you stamp your personality on the event — whether you mean to or not!
 And it's also the time when you can get them to dance a bit better.

 There's a school of thought that a caller is not supposed to be entertaining — he's just there to give instructions.
 I don't agree with this at all.
 People are there to enjoy themselves, so why not make the walkthrough enjoyable as well as the dancing.
 That doesn't mean you need to be a stand-up comic, and you don't want the entertainment to get in the way of the teaching, but there's a happy medium.
 I don't tell jokes, though some callers do; I hope my humour arises naturally out of the situation, though I find myself saying the same witty things in the same situation and I have to watch out that I don't get too predictable.
-For instance, there's the progressive version of the “Gay Gordons”, which I've heard called “English Gay Gordons”, “Canadian Gay Gordons”, “Chapelloise”, “Allemannsmarsj” and other names.
+For instance, there's the progressive version of the “Gay Gordons”, which I've heard called “English Gay Gordons”, “Canadian Gay Gordons”, “Chapelloise”, “Allemannsmarsj”, “All American Promenade” and other names.
 You're in a circle, men on the inside, facing counter-clockwise.
 I used to call it regularly at Barn Dances (one-night stands).
 I would say, “Take inside hands, walk four steps forward; change hands to face the other way and do four steps backwards”.
 At this point most of the crowd would walk forwards, and I would say loudly, “backwards”.
 Everybody laughed — and they remembered it the next time — well, most of them.

 I really believe that if you're entertaining you'll hold the crowd's attention better, and that means they'll take in more.
 When I was a freelance lecturer on computer programming I used the same approach, and a team leader once told me that although my courses covered much the same syllabus as other people's, the attendees seemed to remember more of what they learnt on mine.
 Some callers are technically good — they explain things clearly; they call at the right time — but they're boring.
 Do you want to be a boring caller?
 So watch while I'm doing the walkthroughs.
 See if people are smiling.
 You may decide my approach doesn't work, or doesn't work for you, but at least consider it.
 You're not a machine, giving instructions to other machines; it's interaction between people, just like the dancing.
-But I feel this isn't done much in North America, and I've certainly had Americans say “You're very funny, Colin, but we've forgotten the dance”, so maybe this isn't appropriate in some places.
+But this isn't done much in North America, and I've certainly had Americans say “You're very funny, Colin, but we've forgotten the dance”, so maybe this isn't appropriate in some places.
 I've never had an English person say that.

 What about getting people to dance better?
 First of all, they need to understand how the dance fits the music.
 Usually it's obvious — I don't bother telling people that a circle left is 8 steps, though I might mention that you need to give a bit of weight to make sure the circle gets all the way round and you're ready for the next move.
 In a contra you often get “Circle left three-quarters, pass through”, and there I would point out that the pass through is at the end of that phrase, not the start of the next one — contra dancers often aren't good at giving weight and they'll take the whole 8 steps for the circle three-quarters.
 If the timing isn't obvious, it's the caller's job to explain it during the walkthrough, not leave the dancers to find out when the music starts.
 This is particularly true in triple-time.
 Is the circle left 6 steps, in which case you really need to push it round, or 12 steps, in which case you have to work hard to make sure you don't get there too soon?
 Some top teachers such as Bruce Hamilton say you should never tell people how many steps — just doodle the tune — but I don't agree.
 As a dancer, I want to know — and it doesn't mean I'll be counting under my breath for the whole dance.
 I recently called my dance “Garden City Square” where the tune is a mixture of jig and slip-jig, and I spent some time explaining how many steps the various moves would take.
 I started by getting the band to play the tune and I counted it out.
 And there were still points where people asked me again about the timing.
 I've seen well-known callers walk through an entire dance without mentioning that it was in triple time.
 It's not true that you need to be a musician to be a caller, but you certainly need to understand the music and be aware of it.